Rotterdam Central Library

 Reinventing an Icon

 Love it or hate it, Rotterdam Central Library is an undeniable icon.
 Its architecture is spectacularly eccentric and it also marks the city’s transition from industrial port to aspiring knowledge center, and from monumental to human-scale planning.
-Our consortia won the prestigious commission to revive and extend Rotterdam’s iconic Central Library.
+Our consortium won the prestigious commission to revive and extend Rotterdam’s iconic Central Library.
 It’s a privilege to work on the eye-catching building, originally designed by prominent Rotterdam architects Van den Broek & Bakema.
 We will optimize the original concept, update the building in line with contemporary standards of circularity, and reinvent it as a desirable destination.

 Heart of the city